-The United Nations says more than 100,000 people have been killed in Syria since the revolt against al-Assad's government began in 2011.
-The first round of peace talks -- known as the Geneva I communiqué -- calls for a transitional government and eventual free elections as part of a political settlement to end the war.
+The United Nations says more than 100,000 people have been killed in Syria since the revolt against President Bashar al-Assad began in 2011.
+The Geneva I communique calls for a transitional government and eventual free elections as part of a political settlement to end the war.

 Al-Assad has called for the conference to include a focus on “fighting terrorism” in Syria.
 Throughout the civil war, Syria has blamed violence on “terrorists.”